 - Employee Wellness

-In recent years, finding and hiring the right candidate for a position has become more difficult, so you need to stand out to attract candidates and get referrals from current or former employees.
+In recent years, finding and hiring the right candidate for a position has become more difficult, so you really need to stand out to attract candidates and seek to get referrals from current or former employees.

 Keep up with hiring and recruitment trends to decide what works for you and your potential employees.